skpzk/Sharm/README.md

 # Sharm
-Sharm is an attempt to copy the behaviour of the Moog Shubharmonicon synthetizer.
+Sharm is an attempt to copy the behaviour of the Moog Shubharmonicon synthesizer.

 ### Set up: